iDelTer/iDelTer/README.md

 # Projects
 * 📓 OmniPlace to create lists and notes in local
 * 🎬 OneMedia to save multimedia data like films, series, games and music
-* 🌍 ~PrePlace to maximize your performance at working and daily tasks.~
-* 🔓 ~OpenForum, OpenBlog and OpenShop as base for new projects~

 # Contact
 <p align="left">